Italian bruschetta is a delicious classic appetizer that takes little to no time to make, but its taste is what the Italians swear by.

 - 5-6 fresh basil leaves, chopped

-- Place the chopped tomatoes and basil in a medium-sized bowl; gently stir.
+- Place the chopped tomatoes and basil in a medium-sized bowl, stir gently.

 - Drizzle 2 tablespoons olive oil over the tomatoes and basil and let it sit for about 10 minutes.

-- Meanwhile, toast the bread slices on a charcoal grill until golden-brown and lightly marked with grill lines.
+- Meanwhile, toast the bread slices until golden-brown.
 (You can also toast the bread in an oven or toaster).

 - Rub both sides of the grilled bread with the cut end of the garlic clove.